arkanus/dotfiles/README.md

     git submodule update --init
     ./install.sh

-This will also download and install all vim modules using Vundle (yipee!)
+This will also download and install all configured vim plugins using Vundle (yipee!)